Flukas88/RssRead/README.md

     except (TypeError, feed.SiteError):
         print('Not present')

-**You can also coustomize the way news are outputed in the file changind the standard
+**You can also coustomize the way news are outputed in the file, changing the standard

     '<a href="%(site)s">%(title)s</a><br />'